CompVis/stable-diffusion/README.md

 There's also a bunch of options to control GFPGAN settings when starting the script for different configs that you can read about in the help text.
 This will let you control where GFPGAN is installed, if upsampling is enapled, the upsampler to use and the model path.

-Note that loading GFPGAN consumes additional GPU memory, additionaly, a couple of seconds will be tacked on when generating your images.
+Note that loading GFPGAN consumes additional GPU memory, but hey, 3090s with 24Gi of VRAM are cheap now *cough*.
+Additionally, a couple of seconds will be tacked on when generating your images, but hey, it's worth it.

 ## Barebones Web Server